zdravkov/kendo-docs/framework/datasource/crud.md

     }

 Executing the `success` method of the `read` function argument will populate the DataSource instance and fire its `change` event.
-Executing the `error` method will fire the `error` event of the DataSource, which can be handled.
+Executing the `error` method will fire the `error` event of the DataSource, which can be handled - see [Error Handling with Local Transport](#error-handling-with-local-transport).

 ### Update (Local)